Introduction to Infrastructure as Code with Terraform

 Install Terraform on Mac, Linux, or Windows by downloading the binary or using a package manager (Homebrew or Chocolatey).
 Then create a Docker container locally by following a quick-start tutorial to check that Terraform installed correctly.

-Authenticate to AWS, and create an EC2 instance under the AWS free tier.
-You will write and validate Terraform configuration, initialize a configuration directory, and plan and apply a configuration to create infrastructure.
+Authenticate to AWS and create an EC2 instance under the AWS free tier.
+Write and validate Terraform configuration, initialize a configuration directory, and plan and apply a configuration to create infrastructure.

 Modify EC2-instance configuration to use a different Ubuntu version.
 Plan and apply the changes to re-provision a new instance that reflects the new configuration.
 Learn how Terraform handles infrastructure change management.

-Completely destroy the AWS infrastructure that Terraform manages in a configuration with a single command.
+Destroy the AWS EC2 instance you created in the previous tutorials.
 Evaluate the plan and confirm the destruction.

 Declare your AWS region as a variable.
 Reference the variable in Terraform configuration.
 Define variables using command line flags, environment variables, .tfvars files or default values.

 Declare output values to display the public IP address of an EC2 instance.
 Display all outputs and query specific outputs.
 Define what data stored in Terraform state is relevant to the operator or end user.

 Configure Terraform to store state in Terraform Cloud remote backend.
 Add a remote state block directly to configuration or set an environment variable to load remote state configuration when Terraform initializes.